-Tim has designed for ensembles in 12 different states and in China.
-His designs have earned numerous “Superior” and “Best in Class” ratings including multiple State Champion and BOA Regional Finalist awards.
+Tim has designed for ensembles in 16 different states and in China.
+The bands he has designed for have earned numerous “Superior” ratings, “Best in Class” awards, State Champion awards, and BOA Regional Finalist awards.
 Tim made his drum corps design debut in 2011 with The Music City Drum and Bugle Corps from Nashville, Tennessee.
-He then went on to be the drill designer for Pacific Crest Drum and Bugle Corps in 2013 and 2014.
-In 2013 the corps received it’s highest composite score and placement in corps history.
+He then went on to be the drill designer for Pacific Crest Drum and Bugle Corps from Diamond Bar, California in 2013 and 2014.
+Under Tim’s tenure, Pacific Crest received it’s highest placement and composite score in the corps’ history.
 Tim was a co-founder of the Louisiana Stars Drum and Bugle Corps where he was also the Visual Designer/Supervisor in 2014 – 2015.
 In 2017, he will design the drill for the Long Island Sunrisers, a storied drum corps within the DCA Circuit.

-Tim is currently living in Lewisville, Texas where he is a full time visual designer, tech, and clinician.
-Tim is an alumnus of Phi Mu Alpha Sinfonia and enjoys meeting up to sing at any event possible.
+Tim lives in The Colony, Texas where he is a full time designer, clinician, technician, and adjudicator.
+He is an alumnus of Phi Mu Alpha Sinfonia and enjoys meeting up with fellow brothers to sing at any event possible.
 In a rare moment of free time you can catch Tim spending time with friends at live sporting events, musical concerts, and embarrassing himself at Topgolf.

-This is Neechelle’s third year on staff with the Academy.
+This is Neechelle’s fifth consecutive year on staff with The Academy.
 She is an Arizona native.
 Neechelle began teaching dance at a young age and went on to work with over a dozen Arizona high schools teaching visual movement, color guard, cymbals, flute, and conducting.
-Neechelle also worked with Pacific Crest Drum and Bugle Corps on their 2014 field show and was on staff with Pulse Percussion for their 2016 season.
+She has also worked with Pacific Crest Drum and Bugle Corps on their 2014 field show (No Strings Attached) and was on staff with Pulse Percussion for their 2016 season (Brother).

 Neechelle’s performance experience includes 21 years of competitive dance and 12 years of music.
 She has been a part of many independent marching ensembles, including Mosaic Independent Percussion, Dark Sky Percussion, Arizona State University Indoor, Pacific Crest, Breakthrough Percussion, and Pulse.
 She has also made a number of appearances in the Russian Nutcracker and the Snow Queen Ballet.

 Neechelle is a graduate of Arizona State University where she received her dual BA in Early Childhood Education and Special Education, and a graduate of Pima Medical Institute where she became a Certified Clinical Medical Assistant – now working at Ironwood Cancer and Research Centers in the medical oncology department.

-Mason is very excited to be returning to The Academy for his 6th year with the organization.
+Mason is ecstatic to return to The Academy for his 9th year involved with the Corps.

-Chace LeBlanc is a full time visual instructor and low brass private lesson teacher and has been for the past five years.
-He has instructed numerous award-winning programs in Louisiana and Texas including Erath High School, The Colony High School and New Braunfels High School.
+Chace LeBlanc is a full time visual instructor and low brass private lesson teacher for the past six years.
+He has instructed numerous award winning programs in Louisiana and Texas including Erath High School, The Colony High School and New Braunfels High School.

 Chace earned his bachelors degree from McNeese State University in Lake Charles, Louisiana.
 While in college he instructed numerous high school programs across the southern part of the state including leading his Alma Mater to multiple state championships.